BetonQuest/BetonQuest/documentation/Participate/SetupIDE.md

 ???
 "In case you are a material-mkdocs insider (paid premium version)"
     Set your license key by executing `set MKDOCS_MATERIAL_INSIDERS=LICENSE_KEY_HERE` (Windows) in the console.
     Then run `pip install -r config/docs-requirements-insiders.txt` instead of `docs-requirements.txt`.

-The only thing that's missing once you have done all that is all large files (images & videos).
-We use
-<a href="https://git-lfs.github.com/" target="_blank">Git LFS</a> to store them, so you need to install that too.
-Just run `git lfs install` once you have executed the file that you downloaded from the Git LFS website.
-Then use `git lfs pull` to actually download the files.

 ### See your changes live
 You are now primarily working with tools called _mkdocs_ and  _mkdocs-material-theme_ in case you want to google anything.